ventz/easy-llms/README.md

-## Detailed Usage and Examples
+## 4.)
+Detailed Usage and Examples

 1.)
-Look at [Supported Providers and Models](#supported-providers-and-models) to get a list of Providers and Models - a one time task!
+Look at [Supported Providers and Models](#5-supported-providers-and-models) to get a list of Providers and Models - a one time task!

 2.)
-Then make sure you have setup the proper [Authentication](#authentication) - a one time task!
+Then make sure you have setup the proper [Authentication](#3-authentication) - a one time task!

 3.)
 The easiest and quickest way to use everything: